OWASP/www-project-developer-guide/draft/05-requirements/04-security-rat.md

 or leave blank to include all verification requirements.

-Select the level using the ASVS defined security verification levels:
+Select the level using the ASVS defined security compliance levels:

 * Level 1 is for low assurance levels and is completely penetration testable
 * Level 2 is for applications that contain sensitive data and is the recommended level for most applications